 From Ideation to Actuality: Identifying Connections Between Creative Professionals and Scientists

-This is a volunteer research study that looks at the process by which professionals develop, implement and communicate their ideas, to identify best practices.
-This survey should take you approximately 10-15 minutes.
-This questionnaire asks you to share your creative/intellectual process and how you communicate your ideas.
+We conducted a volunteer research study that looked at the process by which professionals develop, implement and communicate their ideas in order to identify best practices.
+We asked survey participants to share their creative/intellectual process as well as how they communicated their ideas.

 Whether your an artist or a scientist, having a new idea is exciting and invigorating; the elation that comes with the desire to investigate and create, to dive deeper, to learn more, to get your hands wet.
 Good and bad, tried and untapped, failures and success.
 It's a complex web.
 Onion skins, rabbit holes, gateways… all allude to how enticing it can be to investigate an idea.
 How does one extract an idea and evolve it into a reality?
 How does one explain those ideas, and convey that excitement?